d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 ## Invariances

 Imagine that you want to detect an object in an image.
 It is only reasonable to assume that the location of the object shouldn't matter too much to determine whether the object is there.
 We should assume that we would recognize an object wherever it is in an image.
 This is true within reason - pigs usually don't fly and planes usually don't swim.
 Nonetheless, we would still recognize a flying pig, albeit possibly after a double-take.
 This fact manifests itself e.g. in the form of the children's game 'Where is Waldo'.
 In it, the goal is to find a boy with red and white striped clothes, a striped hat and black glasses within a panoply of activity in an image.
-The image below makes the problem particularly easy since it contains many Waldo lookalikes.
+Despite the rather characteristic outfit this tends to be quite difficult, due to the large amount of confounders.
+The image below, on the other hand, makes the problem particularly easy.

 ![](../img/waldo.jpg)